 Accidents are unavoidable.
-Surprises can arise in our lives, like an accident that knocks out or breaks a tooth.
-In these cases, it is essential to see your restorative dentist as soon as possible as there are many options available to help repair or replace teeth.
+Surprises can arise in our lives, such as an accident that knocks out or breaks a tooth.
+In these cases, it is essential to see your restorative dentist as soon as possible so no further damage is caused.
+There are many fast and effective options available to help repair or replace teeth.

 Restoring Teeth, One Smile at a Time

-Dental crowns and bridges are both very effective procedures when it comes to restoring teeth that have become damaged, infected or are missing.
+Our bridges and dental crowns in Matthews are both very effective procedures when it comes to restoring teeth that have become damaged, infected or are missing.
 Dr. Monica Patel is a professional when it comes to completing these procedures in a way that looks natural while also resolving oral heath problems.

 Crowns help to: